What on Earth are Non-fungible Assets?

 There are already dedicated platforms in the blockchain world where you can purchase and collect different assets such as artwork, cards, event tickets, in-game collectibles, even domain names.
 Then, the collectibles can be agreed to trade for other collectibles.

-Some NFT marketplaces like Rariable reward users with their own currency tokens for trading collectibles.
-Although these tokens are mainly supported on Rariable, digital assets can be traded for real money.
+Some NFT marketplaces like Rarible reward users with their own currency tokens for trading collectibles.
+Although these tokens are mainly supported on Rarible, digital assets can be traded for real money.

 How Big is the NFT Token Market?